 Gasp for air, and then browse the high school yearbook of the planets, learn about electricity from electricity itself, and discover Emily Dickinson, advertising copywriter.

 Vertigo Park is the latest from the wild workshop of Mark O’Donnell—a hands-on volume for students of laughter everywhere.

-Mark O’Donnell is the author of Getting Over Homer, as well as two comic collections, Elementary Education and Vertigo Park and Other Tall Tales.
-His humor, cartoons, and poetry have appeared in The New Yorker, Spy, Atlantic Monthly, and the… More about Mark o’Donnell
+Mark O’Donnell was the author of Getting Over Homer, as well as two comic collections, Elementary Education and Vertigo Park and Other Tall Tales.
+His humor, cartoons, and poetry have appeared in The New Yorker, Spy, Atlantic Monthly, and the New York Times Magazine, and several of his… More about Mark o’Donnell